-Will EDA offer any flexibilities around the Risk Analysis System?
+11. Will EDA offer any flexibilities around the Risk Analysis System?

 EDA employs the Risk Analysis System to monitor and evaluate the performance of RLF awards during the revolving phase to ensure that RLF recipients are using RLF funds efficiently and appropriately.
-(EDA does not employ the Risk Analysis System to monitor and evaluate the performance of RLF awards during the initial round of lending.)
+(EDA does not employ the Risk Analysis System to monitor and evaluate the performance of RLF awards during the initial round of lending, i.e. the disbursement phase.)
 The Risk Analysis system scores RLF awards on fifteen measures to produce a composite risk rating for each RLF award.

-To encourage RLF recipients to make credit more quickly and easily available to small businesses impacted by COVID-19, EDA is suspending scoring of the following four measures of the Risk Analysis System for existing RLF awards for two rating cycles:
+To encourage RLF recipients to make credit more quickly and easily available to small businesses impacted by the coronavirus pandemic, EDA has suspended scoring of the following four measures of the Risk Analysis System for existing RLF awards for three rating cycles: